 This revolutionary volumetric 3D printing technique uses the principle of computed tomography to create objects from photocurable resin in a single step.
 Basically, the thin overhanging structures built using 3D printing must be supported by a supporting structure.
 To overcome this problem, computer-assisted axial lithography does not require supporting structures to create complex designs as it is printed using multi-beam technology where light is directed in different directions to the material for polymerization.
-In contrast, polymerization is done layer by layer in other printing methods like DLP and SLA.
+In contrast, polymerization is done layer by layer in other printing methods like Digital light projection (DLP) and SLA.
 This technique does not print layer by layer, which speeds up processing.
-This layer-less manufacturing process is influenced by computed tomography.
+This layerless manufacturing process is influenced by computed tomography.
 In this technique, irradiating a rotating vat with resin photopolymer from multiple light patterns causes the polymer to solidify.
 This technique forms the structure in a shorter time.

 This 3D printing technique is limited to light-sensitive materials, which limits its ability to produce different materials.
 The scattered light, the viscosity of the resin, and the optical overlay all affect the accuracy of the product.
 As the light has to pass through the wall of the container, there is a certain amount of refraction, reflection, and attenuation.
-Therefore, these factors must be controlled to print accurate objects.
+Therefore, these factors must be controlled to print accurate objects.7 that deposits the powder onto the previously formed layer.
+The sintering process occurs inside the build chamber.16